edwinschild/edwinschild/README.md

    - Runners don't provide info which are busy and what they are busy with.
 Compared to Azure Devops agents which show exact status/version etc.
    - Output while running workflow doesn't show everything.
 Need to use the Raw log to view it
    - No idea how much time a single task takes
+   - Uploading a folder to artifacts doesn't allow you to expand it as folder in the end result artifacts.
+Clicking it results immediately in downloading it
 - 💞️ I’m looking to collaborate on HBK products
 - 📫 How to reach me: If you don't know me, there is no reason to reach me